 Complete a FAFSA (International students are ineligible).

 Submit parent information for FAFSA.

 Use the Mailman School code (002707) when submitting to ensure your FAFSA application is transmitted to the School electronically.
 You can begin completing your FAFSA as early as October 1.
+In order to be considered for need-based grants, you must submit the FASFA by February 15th.
+To be considered for need-based grants you must have an expected family contribution (EFC) below $10,000, have borrowed Federal Direct Subsidized loans and received goverment funding such as the Pell grant.
 The deadline to submit your FAFSA is February 15.
 Do not wait until you complete your taxes to file your FAFSA.
 You can use your last official pay stub to estimate your income.
 You will be able to update your application later.
 If you submit your FAFSA after February 15, you will still be considered for need-based grants, however, students who submit on or before the deadline will receive priority.

 Scholarships, Fellowships, and Grants